alkacon/opencms-core/modules/org.opencms.updater/resources/readme.txt

 After you confirmed the module selection, you should see the status report of the module import.
 This report is also written to WEB-INF/logs/update.log.
-Check this file for errors and exception after installation.
+Check this file for errors and exceptions after installation.
 There should be no exceptions caused by the upgrade if everything went as expected.
-Some exceptions may occur in case you have an advanced OpenCms installation with many of customized classes.
+Some exceptions may occur in case you have an advanced OpenCms installation with many customized classes.

 The wizard will finish similar to the setup wizard.
-After the final conformation, the wizard will be locked again (in the opencms.properties file).
+After the final confirmation, the wizard will be locked again (in the opencms.properties file).